lovac42/anki/difference.md

 a note which has no more card.
 This allow to lose the content of the note, and let you correct the note instead to generate cards.

+## See review instead of overview.
+Most of the time, I don't care for overview; so going directly to review is fine for me.